mr-kaakyire/Quiz-app/README.md

 ### What I learned

 #### React Router
--Implementing React-router allowed me to navigate between different pages without reloading the entire page, making the app feel like a single-page application.
+- Implementing React-router allowed me to navigate between different pages without reloading the entire page, making the app feel like a single-page application.
--It also allows for dynamic segments which allows URL parameters to be passed to the link.
+- It also allows for dynamic segments which allows URL parameters to be passed to the link.
--It provide an Outlet component that allows you to dynamically change some parts of your page by change the link.
+- It provide an Outlet component that allows you to dynamically change some parts of your page by change the link.
   This avoids writing repetative code for components in your site that does not change across different pages

 ##### Implementation
 ```js